peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object key,
         object valueOb);

 Maps an object to a key in this CBOR map, or adds the value if the key doesn't exist.
+If this is a CBOR array, instead sets the value at the given index to the given value.

 <b>Parameters:</b>

- * <i>key</i>: An object representing the key, which will be converted to a CBORObject.
-Can be null, in which case this value is converted to CBORObject.Null.
+ * <i>key</i>: If this instance is a CBOR map, this parameter is an object representing the key, which will be converted to a CBORObject; in this case, this parameter can be null, in which case this value is converted to CBORObject.Null.
+If this instance is a CBOR array, this parameter must be a 32-bit signed integer ( `int` ) identifying the index (starting from 0) of the item to set in the array.

  * <i>valueOb</i>: An object representing the value, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to CBORObject.Null.